From JPMA New Year's Message for 2021

 In 2020, the world was swept by a new type of coronavirus, which infected approximately 70 million people and claimed 1.5 million victims, creating a veritable "pandemic.
 I would like to extend my deepest sympathies to those who were infected and to the families of those who lost their lives.

 In the U.S., which is ahead of other countries, infectious disease countermeasures are considered part of national security policy, and BARDA (the U.S. Biomedical Advanced Research and Development Authority) continuously invests funds in research and development of vaccines and medicines by companies around the world as a security policy to protect the country against threats such as bioterrorism and emerging and reemerging infectious diseases.
 These efforts in peacetime have enabled the early commercialization of vaccines in times of emergency when infectious diseases spread.
 Unfortunately, Japan does not have such a system.
-In June 2020, the Pharmaceutical Manufacturers' Association of Japan (PMAJ) will propose the establishment of a command post function to oversee infectious disease countermeasures from peacetime to emergencies and to promote international collaboration, viewing infectious disease countermeasures as part of national security.
-As it is our responsibility as a pharmaceutical company, we will continue to accelerate our development efforts this year as well as promote initiatives as a pharmaceutical association to prepare for future epidemics of infectious diseases.
+In June 2020, the JPMA recommends that "Japan should regard infectious disease control as a matter of national security, establish a command post function to oversee infectious disease control from peacetime to emergencies, and promote international collaboration.
+As it is our responsibility as a JPMA, we will continue to accelerate the development of our footprint this year, and at the same time, we will promote efforts as a JPMA to prepare for future epidemics of infectious diseases.

 This year, the mid-year NHI price revision will be implemented.
 The four ministers agreed in 2016 that the mid-year revision should be implemented on a limited basis to complement the main biennial revision, and in 2020, the Framework Policy indicated that "the revision should be carefully addressed, taking into account the impact of the new coronavirus infection.
 However, the results at the end of 2020 diverged from these agreements and policies and were very severe.
 In the process leading up to this point, there was a sense that the focus was solely on generating financial resources.
 NHI drug prices are the source of future R&D investment by companies.
 I am concerned that if the debate continues without a long-term perspective, Japan's R&D capacity will be dampened and the creation of new drugs will become more difficult.